 Call us at 847-306-8990 today to start refreshing your home’s indoor air quality.

-Signs Your Home Has Poor Indoor Air Quality
+Clues Your Home Deals With Poor Indoor Air Quality

-Is your home’s air healthy?
-It may not be as clean as you think.
-Pollution can be two to five times higher indoors compared to outdoors, as stated by the U.S. Environmental Protection Agency.
+Is your home healthy?
+It may not be as healthy as you think.
+Pollution is often two to five times higher indoors versus outdoors, as stated by the U.S. Environmental Protection Agency.

-Indoor air contaminants floating through your home’s air can lead to headaches and allergy symptoms.
-And mold and mildew can provoke a number of health concerns.
+Indoor air pollution drifting in your home’s air will sometimes result in headaches and allergy symptoms.
+And mold and mildew can trigger a number of health concerns.

 Health Problems

-While these symptoms may be a consequence of other issues, they can be evidence your home is struggling with indoor air quality (IAQ) problems.
-This is particularly true if you feel normal again while you’re out of the house.
+While these symptoms may be a consequence of other issues, they can be a sign your home has indoor air quality (IAQ) problems.
+This is especially true if you feel normal again while you’re not home.

 • Dry eyes, nose, throat or skin